kostantinos-papadamou/pseudoscience-paper/README.md

 ### Step B. Train the Pseudoscience Deep Learning Model
 At this step, we train and validate the Pseudoscientific Content Detection Deep Learning model using 10-fold cross-validation.
 At the end of the training, the best model will be stored in: ```pseudoscientificvideosdetection\models\pseudoscience_model_final.hdf5```.
+We provide below an example of how you can use our codebase to train the Pseudoscientific Content Detection classifier.

 ### Classifier Training Example:
 ```python